gaehlerm/SoftwareEngineering/README.md

 As the root entity is the only thing accessible from the outside, it is comparably simple to enforce the invariants of the aggregate.
 For example every car always has to have four wheels that are not yet worn down.
 All the accessor functions have to pass through the root entity.
 Thus this is the place where you can enforce the invariants.
 There you can define functions as `drive` that takes care at the same time that the wheels are still fine and replaces them otherwise.

 Aggregate instances are frequently created by a factory or another of the creational design patterns.
 These patterns allow us to outsource the creation of a fairly complex object.
 This is in accordance with the SRP.
 If the instantiation of an object is fairly complex then it is a noteworthy task and should be dealt with in a dedicated object.
 Furthermore the factory can also take care of invariants of the class instance at its creation.

+### Organizing aggregates

+// see graphic p.
+181, DDD

+Is there some general rule how to organize the aggregates?
+Or just throw all the pieces on the table and see how they fit toegther?

 ## Domain level, old text